 12018-11-20T18:41:38-08:00Alexis Kratzerb246b0b192071919d0499d7b3d52bbdb38177646228495Veduta interna del sepolcri S. costanza, fabbricato da Constantino magno, ed erroneamente detto il tempio di bacco, inoggi chiesa della medesima santa.plain2019-02-05T18:57:51-08:00Alexis Kratzerb246b0b192071919d0499d7b3d52bbdb38177646

-We can also see the ‘antiquarian’ Piranesi in the precise measurements of Costanza’s sarcophagus listed in annotation 6 in the view of the interior.
-Piranesi notes how the funerary urn was made of porphyry and remarkably constructed from only one piece of stone, declaring that it was “singular for its marvelous size” and for its almost indestructible marble [singolare per la sua maravigliosa grandezza, e per il marmo durissimo].
-Piranesi’s more archaeological approach to the above view can also be seen in the details of the columns, which are, according to Piranesi, arranged in a “bizarre” manner having been composed piecemeal from various buildings, materials, and time periods (see the imaginative close-up from the Antichità Romane below).
+We can also see the antiquarian Piranesi in the precise measurements of Costanza’s sarcophagus listed in annotation 6 in the view of the interior.
+He notes that the funerary urn was made of porphyry and constructed, remarkably, from only one piece of stone, declaring that it was “singolare per la sua maravigliosa grandezza, e per il marmo durissimo.”
+Piranesi’s more archaeological approach to the subject of this veduta can also be seen in the details of the columns, which are, according to Piranesi, arranged in a “bizarre” manner, having been composed piecemeal from various buildings, materials, and time periods (see this imaginative close-up from the Antichità Romane).
 These subtle discrepancies prompt beholders to look and read closely, to discover Piranesi’s painstaking documentation of the monument’s dating, construction methods and materials, measurements, and decoration, by moving from one view through multiple pages of his entire published works.
 (ZL)

 To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here.